jamesbrayy/wace-notes/readme.md

-# yo
+# wace notes

-use my notes to study
+contains all the stuff you probably forgot.

+centralised reference for:
+- methods
+- spec
+- physics
+- chem
+- engineering studies
+- literature

-good luck for wace
+good luck for mocks and wace!